- Low-cost petrol and diesel engines

 Vehicle excise duty (VED) varies according to the CO2 emissions and the fuel type of the vehicle.
 For cars registered before 01 March 2001 it is based on engine size.
 For cars registered on or after 01 March 2001 the VED or road tax is based on the car's CO2 emissions.

-While the lowest CO2 and fuel economy figures come with the 1.5-litre diesel engine, at a quoted 82g/km for the 85hp version, none of the versions are particularly bad in this respect except the only automatic option, fitted to the 1.0-litre EcoBoost petrol and emitting 120g/km – still not the end of the world.
+While the lowest CO2 and fuel economy figures come with the 1.5-litre diesel engine, ranging between 96 and 103g/km for the 85hp version.
+None of the versions are particularly bad in this respect, with the automatic version of the 1.0-litre EcoBoost 100hp petrol emitting between 125 and 138g/km – still not the end of the world.

 Highest and lowest CO2 emissions